 SCADA becomes the wrong tool when:

-- The wells are stripper-rate and the economic downside of 24 hours of undetected downtime is small.
+- The wells are conventional and the per-site economic downside of 24 hours of undetected downtime doesn’t justify the capex, wiring, and ongoing controls support.

 - A pumper is already visiting each well every day and could see everything SCADA would show.

-- The field has poor connectivity and the telemetry install exceeds the visibility benefit.
+- The field has poor connectivity and the traditional SCADA telemetry install exceeds the visibility benefit.

 Wrong Fit for This Page

 If you are searching for “what is SCADA” from a water utility, power grid, or manufacturing context, this page is not for you: SCADA is a much broader category than oil and gas.
-This page is written specifically for operators and contract pumpers in upstream or midstream oil and gas who are trying to understand what SCADA is, what it costs, and whether it fits their operation.
+This page is written specifically for producers in upstream or midstream oil and gas who are trying to understand what SCADA is, what it costs, and whether it fits their operation.

 FAQ